 A student registering in undergraduate 3000 or 4000 courses for graduate credit must complete additional requirements above those of undergraduate students in the same courses.
 Extra reference reading, assignments of an investigative or research type, and research papers are examples of additional requirements.
 Graduate credit will be awarded only when the Petition for Graduate Credit for 3000-4000 Level Courses is approved by the graduate coordinator of the student's major and the chair or graduate coordinator of the program offering the course and filed in the Office of the Registrar at the time of registration.
-A maximum of 6 hours of approved 3000 or 4000 level courses can be taken for graduate credit.
-A total of no more than 12 hours of dual-listed and 3000 or 4000 level courses combined may be taken for graduate credit.
+A maximum of 6 hours of approved 3000 or 4000 level courses (or 8 hours if courses have a laboratory component) can be taken for graduate credit.
+A total of no more than 14 hours of dual-listed and 3000 or 4000 level courses combined may be taken for graduate credit.